si3792/drf-angular-user-system/README.md

 #### Google OAuth2

-To get Google signin working, OAuth2 KEY and SECRET pair must be obtained from Google.
+To get Google sign in working, OAuth2 KEY and SECRET pair must be obtained from Google.
 These values must then be placed in `server/project/usersystem/secrets.py`.
 The key must also be available to the client, so go to `client/app/configs.js` and place it in `GOOGLE_CLIENT_ID`.

 #### Facebook